Slide 1 of 15

 Slide 4 of 15

-The official sparkling of the San Francisco Giants, Mumm has been producing champagne-style sparkling wines since the 1970s.
-After checking out their collection of Ansel Adams prints in their gallery, head outside to one of their two patios, both which overlook their estate vineyards.
-On the Oak Terrace, chill out under the shade of an old oak tree, sipping limited production sparklers, and keeping cool with water misters.
-Tastings start at $20.
+Mumm Napa, Rutherford: The official sparkling of the San Francisco Giants, Mumm has been producing champagne-style wines since the 1970s.
+After checking out their collection of Ansel Adams prints, head outside to one of two patios, both overlooking the estate vineyards.
+On the Oak Terrace, relax in the shade of old oak trees, sipping limited-production sparklers while staying cool with water misters.
 Reservations recommended.
+8445 Silverado Trail, Napa, 707-967-7700.

 Slide 5 of 15

-MacRostie's hilltop Estate House will impress any fan of contemporary architecture with its rustic, modern style.
-Taste MacRostie's Russian River Pinot Noir and Chardonnay on your choice of three patios, all which overlook vineyards.
-Opt for their Elevated Tastings series, which features single-vineyard designate wines paired with a property tour and a locally sourced cheese and charcuterie plate.
-Tastings start at $20.
+MacRostie Winery and Vineyards, Healdsburg: MacRostie's hilltop Estate House will impress any fan of contemporary architecture.
+Taste their Russian River pinot noir and chardonnay on three patios, all overlooking vineyards - of course.
+Opt for their Elevated Experience, which features single-vineyard designate wines paired with a property tour and a locally sourced cheese and charcuterie platter.
 Reservations required.
+4605 Westside Rd, Healdsburg, 707-473-9303.

 Slide 6 of 15